debops/debops/docs/ansible/roles/ldap/ldap-posix.rst

 ----------------------------

 The :envvar:`ldap__posix_enabled` default variable controls if the LDAP-POSIX integration should be done on a given host.
-By default the integation will be enabled, based on the value of the :envvar:`ldap__enabled` variable.
+By default the integration will be enabled, based on the value of the :envvar:`ldap__enabled` variable.
 This choice will also be recorded in the Ansible local facts as ``ansible_local.ldap.posix_enabled`` variable, which will preserve the current